Introduction to Rug Weaving

 I don’t see my class when I go to Pathwright!

-You will get a link to get into the course in a PDF from Gist right after you purchase the class.
+If you purchased from Gist Yarn, you will get a link to get into the course in a PDF from them right after you purchase the class.
 Make sure that you have gone to that link and clicked it.
 That will take you to my online course platform where you’ll either need to make an account if you’ve never taken a class from me before, or it will add the course to your Pathwright account.

 The most frequent problem if you don’t see your class in Pathwright is that you are using two different emails.
 If you already own some of my classes, try a different email and see if the class is there.
 If you can’t find it, please email support@rebeccamezoff.com for assistance.